All Episodes

 The function of a seminary under traditional Catholic teaching is to produce priests, priests for the church.

-You know, the notion of accreditation and things like that didn't come into the question because we are not academics.
+And so the notion of accreditation and things like that didn't come into the question because we are not academics.

-We are sacramental priests.
+We are sacramental Priests.

 Our bishops are sacramental bishops.